nishad/r2-bucket-listing/README.md

 ## Features

-*   Uses the AWS S3 compatible API to get a list of objects from the bucket
+*   Uses the S3 compatible API of R2 to get a list of objects from the bucket
 *   Filters the list to only include files with non-zero size
 *   Sorts the list by last modified date
 *   Formats the file size and last modified date